jeretc/captive-portal/README.md

 ##Fake-Portal
-######Fake portal to get user credentials from social media accounts.
+######Fake portal to get user credentials for social media accounts.

 **Introduction**

 Tthis is a *custom fake evil hotspot portal* to capture credentials.
 It's a deceptive way to get user's social media login accounts.

-/* Fake Portal - Harvest User Credentials */
-/* This hack was done and tested with ParrotSec */
+This hack was done and tested with *ParrotSec* and *WiFi-Pumpkin*.
+You can use any linux machine, mitm tool to perform this attack.
+The techniques are more or less the same.

-/* Requirements :
+**Requirements**
-Wifi-Pumpkin, Apache2 WebServer, Mysql, PhP */
+Wifi-Pumpkin, Apache2 WebServer, Mysql, PhP

 /* Kali & Parrotsec comes with apache, mysql and Php but if you need to install it manually you can install with this command */